prchrbill/log_analysis/README.md

 # log_analysis
 Log analysis project for Udacity FSND
 ## Introduction
-This is a python module that uses information of large database of a web server and draw business conclusions from that information.
-The database contains newspaper articles, as well as the web server log for the site.
+This is a python module that uses information of large database of a web server and builds query results from that information.
+The database contains newspaper articles, as well as the web log for the site.
 The log has a database row for each time a reader loaded a web page.
-The database includes three tables:
+The database includes these three tables:
 * The **authors** table includes information about the authors of articles.
 * The **articles** table includes the articles themselves.
 * The **log** table includes one entry for each time a user has accessed the site.